 This allows you to set a limit on the draw from the hookup.
 Any connected appliances are prioritised with remaining current used to charge the battery.
 This prevents any tripping.

 This indicates the maximum amps the unit can output.

 It’s what you size the converter based on your batteries and load as described above.
 This needs to be big enough to accommodate your needs.

 Multi stage battery chargers (the converter part of the component) can have upwards of 3 stages controlling adaptive battery management.

 The charge algorithm indicates how many stages are in that battery management system.

 Most, if not all inverter chargers are compatible with lithium batteries, AGMs and Gel but double check before buying.

 Some inverter chargers have this nifty feature.

-They sense if the mains supply has failed and automatically flip to either another AC supply (like an auto start generator) or to the DC battery bank.
+They sense if the mains supply has failed and automatically flip to either another AC supply (like an auto start RV generator) or to the DC battery bank.